 TGbe editor: Change the paragraph below as follows:

-The UL Length subfield of the Common Info field indicates the value of the L-SIG LENGTH field of the solicited HE TB PPDU.
+The UL Length subfield of the Common Info field indicates the value of the L-SIG LENGTH field of the solicited TB PPDU.
+The UL Length subfield is set:

+As defined in 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control subfield) if the solicited PPDU is an HE TB PPDU.

+As defined in 35.4.2.2.1 ( Allowed settings of the Trigger frame fields and TRS Control subfield for EHT) if the solicited PPDU is an EHT TB PPDU.(#M7)

 The More TF subfield of the Common Info field indicates whether or not a subsequent Trigger frame is scheduled for transmission.
 The More TF subfield is set as defined in 26.8.2 (Individual TWT agreements) and 26.8.3.2 (Rules for TWT scheduling AP).